xrdocs/ncs5500/_tutorials/decommissioning-internet-optimized-mode.md

 ![host-optimized-default.png]({{site.baseurl}}/images/host-optimized-default.png){: .align-center}

-### configured: host-optimized-disable and custom-lem
+### configure-able: host-optimized-disable and custom-lem

 The remaining configuration options will be:
 - v4 host-optimized-disable